Social media marketing is fickle. And, you need to be clear of what you want your audience to do, to maximize the returns.

 Before thinking about your action triggers, you want to make sure you know exactly what you’re trying to get out of them.
 The most effective CTA’s guide your audience through the process of making a purchase.

-Your marketing team, sales team, and social media management team will have to work together to define this process and set goals accordingly.
+Your marketing team, sales team, and social media team will have to work together to define this process and set goals accordingly.
 And, then plan the social media posts and CTA’s to help you achieve these goals.
 For instance you might create posts to generate engagement, including:

 - Driving sales and sign-ups to your landing page